AM311/Cybersecurity_Report/home.md

 The more complex and time-requiring configurations are related to the Active Directory domain environment.
 They will be briefly outlined here but, essentially, their final goal is to implement the scenario previously presented:

  - The **DomainController/DHCP server** requires the installation of the OS with "default" settings.
 Then, *Active Directory Domain Services* and *DHCP* functionalities need also to be installed, again with default settings (except for what follows).
-	 - DHCP IP-addresses pool can be chosen arbitrarly; the DNS server must be set so it refers to "our" DNS server (yet to be installed);
+	 - DHCP IP-addresses pool can be chosen arbitrarly (e.g. `10.0.2.10-190`); the DNS server must be set so it refers to "our" DNS server (yet to be installed);
 	 - The domain name is `cybersec.units.it`;
 	 - The following domain accounts (with related passwords) need to be created:
 		 - **`DomainUser`** (password: `User00!`), joining the `DomainAccounts` group;